PixarV/terraform-provider-r4/docs/resources/paas_service.md

 ## Elasticsearch Argument Reference

-In addition to the common arguments for all services [described above](#argument-reference), the `elasticsearch` block can contain the following arguments:
+In addition to the common arguments for all services [described above](#argument-reference), the `elasticsearch` block can contain the following arguments as described below.

+The following arguments are required:

+* `version` - (Required) The version to install.
+The list of supported versions is available in the [user documentation][elasticsearch-version].

+The following arguments are optional:

 * `allow_anonymous` - (Optional) Indicates whether anonymous access is enabled.
   The parameter can be set only if `kibana` is `true` and `password` is specified.